eNMS-automation/eNMS/docs/inventory/objects.rst

 * Manually, by entering the value of each property in a form (one by one).
 * By importing an Excel file (.xls, .xlsx).

-.. note:: Note the workbook/tab names and column names in the Excel file should exactly match the examples provided with eNMS.
+.. note:: Note: the workbook/tab names and column names in the Excel file should exactly match the examples provided with eNMS.

 Manual creation
 ***************